Wiltoag/injec-env/README.md

 To use it, create a config file called `rules.json` next to the `Injec Env.exe`.
 If you run the .exe without it, it will create an example for you.

 Once done, just start the .exe and it will do its magic.
 To stop, write `exit` or Ctrl+C. **DO NOT CLOSE THE WINDOW OR KILL THE PROCESS** ; doing so will likely not give enough time to revert the changes.

+It is possible to :
+- Set a new variable, which is deleted once the program stops.
+- Set an existing variable, which is reverted once the program stops.
+- Add values to the `Path` variable.
+- Does not revert values if the said values has changed while the program was active.

 ## Dynamic values